Daniel1995db/Coffee-Shop/README.md

 This is a Template for a New York City Coffee Shop

-This is mostly used to showcase some of my design ideas and inspirations for a single paged web app with a scroll-to-element nav.
+This is mostly used to showcase some of my design ideas and inspirations for a single paged web app with a scroll-to-element navigation bar.

-<h3>This repository is not mobile friendly and unfinished at the moment</h3>
+<h3>This repository is not mobile friendly and is not finished at the moment</h3>

 <h3>This is a Front End Based Project</h3>